 Drug interactions could change the way your medications work or it may increase the risk for serious side effects.
 Provide your doctor with a list of all medications you are currently taking for him to check if any of them could interact with Invokana when you start taking the medication.
 Do not start taking any new medication, stop taking or change the dosage of any of your medications with the approval of your doctor.

-Beta-blocker medications such as propranolol, metoprolol, and glaucoma eye drops may prevent the pounding heartbeat that you would normally experience when you have hypoglycemia or low blood sugar.
-These drugs do not affect other low blood sugar symptoms, such as hunger, dizziness, or sweating.
+Beta-blocker medications such as propranolol, metoprolol, and glaucoma eye drops may prevent the pounding heartbeat that you would normally experience when you have hypoglycemia or low blood glucose These drugs do not affect other low glucose symptoms, such as hunger, dizziness, or sweating.

-Many medications affect your blood sugar level, making it harder to control.
-Before you start, stop, or change any medication, discuss with your doctor about how they may affect your blood sugar.
+Many medications affect your glucose level, making it harder to control.
+Before you start, stop, or change any medication, discuss with your doctor about how they may affect your blood glucose.
 You should check your blood sugar regularly as instructed and share the results with your doctor.
 Immediately report to your doctor if you experience any symptoms of high or low blood sugar.
 Your doctor may have to adjust your diabetes medication, diet, or exercise program.

 When you take Invokana, your urine will test positive for glucose.
 Inform your doctors and other health professionals that you are taking this medicine.